 Twenty years ago, we never heard the term, 'Narcissist'.

 Only in myths.
 Now everyone is talking about Narcissism, and thank god it's happening.
 I think it's been the hidden cause of serious relationship problems and sadly, abuse that has been left unchecked.
 But the narcissist can be right under our own roof.
 The more subtle ones.
-And how I wish I knew about this back in my 20's, 30's, and 40's.
+I wish I knew this in my 20's.

 Like anything there is a spectrum, from the extreme, dictating ruler to the one with more subtle narcissistic tendencies.